f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 ======================

-Once SNMP is properly setup, and allow-lists are enabled (in both the system controllers and chassis partitions) you can poll SNMP objects from remote endpoints.
-If you have an SNMP manager it is recommended you download the appropriate MIBs from the VELOS chassis, and compile them into you SNMP manager.
-Alternatively, you can use SNMP command line utilites from a remote client to validate the SNMP endpoints.
-You can then poll/query either the chassis partiton or the system controller via SNMP to get stats from the system using the following SNMP OID's:
+Once SNMP is properly setup and allow-lists are enabled (in both the system controllers and chassis partitions) you can poll SNMP objects from remote endpoints.
+If you have an SNMP manager it is recommended you download the appropriate MIBs from the VELOS chassis and compile them into you SNMP manager.
+Alternatively, you can use SNMP command line utilities from a remote client to validate the SNMP endpoints.
+You can then poll/query either the chassis partition or the system controller via SNMP to get stats from the system using the following SNMP OID's:

 SNMP System